-To better understand our 2015 CHC work plans, please see the info-graphic below.
+To better understand our CHC work plans and priority communities, please see the info-graphic below.

 Healthy Eating | 2016

-With four new community gardens created in 2015, Massillon Community Garden Coalition added the fifth newest garden in 2016, the Ability Garden.
-Two shared use agreements between StarkFresh and the Massillon Community Garden Coalition, as well as the Sherrick Road Church of God have enabled the gardens to get their seeds growing early in the season.
-StarkFresh's hoop houses serve as a warm green house that allows seeds to thrive well before Ohio's temperatures allow.
-Additionally, the StarkFresh hoop houses have served as a site for one farm-to-institution as they grow food for the StarkFresh mobile farmer's market as well as the Corridor Farmer's market.
+Four community gardens were created in 2015, and Massillon Community Garden Coalition added one garden in 2016, the Ability Garden.
+Two shared use agreements, between StarkFresh, the Massillon Community Garden Coalition, and the Sherrick Road Church of God enabled the gardens to plant their seeds early in the season, and jump start the growing process.
+StarkFresh's hoop houses served as a warm green house that allowed seeds to thrive well before Ohio's temperatures allowed.
+Additionally, the StarkFresh hoop houses have served as a site for one farm-to-institution project as they grew food for the StarkFresh mobile farmers' market, as well as the Corridor farmers' market.

 Active Living | 2016

-Massillon is working on implementing a Share the Road campaign- this advocacy and education based movement started in the city of Columbus and has spread to Stark County!
-Sharing the road emphasizes the importance of all road-users and that roadways are meant to be traveled by both bicyclists and motorists.
-In Northeast Canton, Creating Healthy Communities and Stark Parks invested in the revitalization of Cook's Lagoon Park, located in the 1800 block of Mahoning Road.
-Cook's Lagoon has a newly stained back bridge, thanks to Union Metal employees!
-Additional changes include a brand new bridge in the front of the park, up-cycled from an old tractor trailer bed.
-Stark Park's brand new kiosk design can be viewed at Cook's Lagoon.
-You may also enjoy a handicap accessible fishing ramp, leading persons of all abilities safely to the water front.
-Southeast Canton will see some new walking routes called, Stark Walks, as a part of a crime prevention through environmental design strategy.
+Massillon began working on implementing a Share the Road campaign in 2016.
+Share the road is an advocacy and education based active transportation movement that started in the city of Columbus and has since spread to Stark County!
+Sharing the road emphasizes the importance of all road-users and that roadways are meant to be traveled by all vehicles.
+In Northeast Canton, CHC and Stark Parks invested in the revitalization of Cook's Lagoon Park, located in the 1800 block of Mahoning Road.
+Changes to the park included installing an upcycled tractor trailer bed bridge in the front of the park, staining of the metal bridge in the back of the park, installing a new kiosk, and building a handicap accessible fishing ramp.
+In Southeast Canton, walking routes called Stark Walks, were created as part of a crime prevention through environmental design strategy.
 These routes are a series of loops between a half mile, to a mile that lead to various community resources such as; schools, libraries, and parks.

 Tobacco Free |2016

-One of the greatest successes of a tobacco-free public space in 2016 is the ordinance for a tobacco-free Duncan Plaza.
-Massillon's community events at Duncan Plaza will now be able to be enjoyed without the presence of tobacco!
-Additional tobacco-free policies implemented are the tobacco-free Massillon Farmer's Market, A tobacco-free outdoor learning space at Lighthouse Ministries, and a tobacco-free StarkFresh Farmer's Market.
+One of the greatest successes of a tobacco-free public space in 2016 was the creation of the tobacco-free ordinance in Duncan Plaza.
+Massillon's community events at Duncan Plaza are now be able to be enjoyed without the presence of tobacco!
+Additional tobacco-free spaces and policies that were implemented include: the Massillon farmers' market, an outdoor learning space at Lighthouse Ministries, and StarkFresh farmers' market.